-As the impact of climate change increases, many developing countries are being encouraged to invest in renewable energy production rather than coal, oil or gas.
+As the impact of climate change increases, many developing countries are being encouraged to invest in renewable energy production rather than coal, oil or gas. despite advances in wind and solar technology, countries across Europe are further expanding or upgrading hydropower infrastructure on their rivers.
 In the Balkans, Albania has moved towards an energy policy where hydropower accounts for over 90% of electricity generation.
 However, the social and environmental effects of this “green energy” policy are not all positive.

-In the mountainous north of the country, the Malësorët (“highlanders”) have maintained their traditional existence, rooted in agriculture and transhumance, despite generations of struggle against foreign occupation, domestic dictatorship and poverty.
+In the mountainous north of the country, the Malësorët (“highlanders”) have maintained their traditional existence in sync with the land, rooted in agriculture and transhumance, despite generations of struggle against foreign occupation, domestic dictatorship and poverty.
 Central to this lifestyle and cultural identity, has been their relationship with the alpine rivers that flow through the region’s steep valleys, contributing to its rich biodiversity.

 Now as Albania receives energy subsidies and loans from Western banks, dozens of “small scale” hydroelectric dams are being constructed on these rivers with little or no oversight and even less potential for contributing meaningfully to the country’s energy supply.
 These dams threaten to dry up large sections of the rivers, altering both the unique biosphere of the region as well as the lives and culture of those who have historically fought to protect it.

 Koprisht, Kelmend Region, Northern Albania.
 Historically, the Albanian Alps has been the most isolated region in the country and was never fully controlled during the Ottoman Empire’s 500 year reign.
 It has been inhabited by the Malësorët, a highland people who operated under a tribal system dictated by the Kanun of Lekë Dukagjini.
 This ancient social code directed everyday behaviour and rules in the region and elements of it are still practiced today.